Need Help? Give us a call.

 If you’re planning ahead for future business financing needs, talk with your tax expert about amortization and depreciation write-offs.
 You may actually improve that magic cash flow number that lenders require by not writing off as much on your annual taxes.

 And speaking of cash flow, plan strategically and consider applying for your funding at the end of your peak season.
 Obviously, this is when your business’s financial status will look the most lucrative to lenders.

-Along the same line of thought, you’ll want to carefully track your expenses as you prepare for the small business loan underwriting process and put off any large expenditures that might substantially change your cash flow position.
+Along the same line of thought, you’ll want to carefully track your expenses as you prepare for the business loan underwriting process and put off any large expenditures that might substantially change your cash flow position.

-The small business loan underwriting process can seem complicated, absolutely.
+The business loan underwriting process can seem complicated, absolutely.
 There are so many decisions to make, and a ton of variables in play that just getting there is overwhelming.

 That’s why there are networks of experts—find someone you trust and depend on them.
 Their expertise can be invaluable in not only giving you insights and speeding up the process, but also helping you see through to the other side!

-In the online funding marketplace especially, lots of loan experts specialize in small business needs.
-Lending specialists, whether online or in person, can make all the difference in getting you the cash your business needs with an affordable small business loan.
+In the online funding marketplace especially, lots of loan experts specialize in business needs.
+Lending specialists, whether online or in person, can make all the difference in getting you the cash your business needs with an affordable business loan.